the paradox of expertise

 but a tight loop needs an interrupt, not more force. a slow drift needs a collision, not more hours. and a real climb needs protection, not a reboot.

-next time you're stuck, don't push. name the shape first. check whether the wall is real. then move.
+next time you're stuck, don't push. name the shape first. check whether the constraint is real. then move.

 further reading: